chairaudio/SaM-Designer/README.md

     cd gui/Libs
     ./build_re2.sh

-### Compiling Introjucer
+### Compiling Projucer

-Introjucer is part of the JUCE library.
+Projucer is part of the JUCE library.
 It is the project manager for JUCE projects.
-Every time you have to make changes to the Synth-A-ModelerGUI projects (i.e. add new source files, change compile options), you have to use the Introjucer application.
+Every time you have to make changes to the Synth-A-ModelerGUI projects (i.e. add new source files, change compile options), you have to use the Proojucer application.
 But first it must be compiled.

 Depending on your development machine there are project files for several platforms.
 For linux:

     cd SaM-Designer
-    cd juce/extras/Introjucer/Builds/Linux
+    cd juce/extras/Projucer/Builds/Linux
     make
-    build/Introjucer
+    build/Projucer

-With the Introjucer you can now open `*.jucer` files, like the one at the `SaM-Designer/gui` path.
+With the Projucer you can now open `*.jucer` files, like the one at the `SaM-Designer/gui` path.

 ### Compiling Synth-A-Modeler Designer